Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 To prepare for this change, your institution can:

-- consider reducing the number of templates you have and only keep those that are critical for your operation;
+- Consider reducing the number of templates you have, so that you only keep those that are critical for your operation.

-- once the new format is available, test in the Depository Institution Test environment to become familiar with the template feature in the new format (templates that are created can be saved in the DIT for use as a reference); and,
+- Once the new format is available, test in the Depository Institution Test environment (DIT2) to become familiar with the template feature in the new format.
+Templates that are created can be saved in DIT2 for use as a reference.

-- be prepared to recreate those critical templates in the new format after the new format is implemented.
+- Be prepared to recreate critical templates in the new format after it is implemented.

-Broadcast messages related to the E-Payments Directory and Fedwire Securities Service will remain in the legacy format.
+Broadcast messages related to the Fedwire Securities Service will remain in the legacy format.

-- We receive the end-of-day Financial Institution Reconcilement Data (FIRD) file from the Fed.
-Will this file be changed in anyway with the ISO 20022 project?
+- We receive the end-of-day Financial Institution Reconcilement Data (FIRD) file from the Federal Reserve Banks.
+Will this file be changed due to the ISO 20022 project?

-Example of the Message Type with the Type/Subtype and the Local Instrument Code Message Type Type/Subtype Local Instrument Code Customer Transfer 1000 CTR0 Bank Transfer 1600 BTR6 - How will retrievals be supported when the new format is implemented?
+Example of the Message Type with the Type/Subtype and the Local Instrument Code Message Type Type/Subtype Local Instrument Code Customer Transfer 1000 CTRC Bank Transfer 1600 BTRC - How will retrievals be supported when the new format is implemented?

 For users of FedPayments Manager – Funds application via the FedLine Advantage solution: